franchsli/SignSpeak/README.md

 ## High priority

-- Use tdqm to implement a load bar in dataset creation and other methods if needed (think about this).
-  - **NOTE** The print() statements when turned into tqdm.write() make the bar look awful so maybe those need to be deleted ? (think about this as well).

-### Low priority

 - Remove "DEBUG" variable in translate_video() method.
 - Set model_path to "models/word_model.keras in VideoHandler and "models/letter_model.keras"
   in ImageHandler (think about this).

+### Low priority

+- Use tdqm to implement a load bar in dataset creation and other methods if needed (think about this).
+  - **NOTE** The print() statements when turned into tqdm.write() make the bar look awful so maybe those need to be deleted and only the needed ones will stay.
 - Add logging: Replace print statements. (or maybe not? or later?)
 - Collect more sentences to train the VideoHandler with.
 - Collect letters to train the ImageHandler with.